vanhoefm/wifi-injection/README.md

 when it doesn't implement the above _active monitor mode_.
 From my experience, this is often the case with Atheros/Qualcomm dongles, e.g., dongles that use the driver `ath9k_htc`.
-See also the [`ath_masker` project](https://github.com/vanhoefm/ath_masker) to even acknowledge MAC addresses that are spoofed.
+See also the [`ath_masker` project](https://github.com/vanhoefm/ath_masker) to even acknowledge MAC addresses that are spoofed, where further background on the mechanisms that this is based on is explained in [Unmasking a Spoofed MAC Address (CVE-2013-4579)](https://www.mathyvanhoef.com/2013/11/unmasking-spoofed-mac-address.html)

 <a id="id-more-fragments"></a>
 ## 2.3.
 More Fragments (MF) flag